Takeaways

 Smartphone apps that can open gates remotely are just one example of high-powered vehicle access control.

-But the best vehicle access control systems don’t just simplify access.
-They also make it easier to secure your property.
+But the best vehicle access control systems simplify access and make it easier to secure property.

-Today’s most cutting-edge vehicle access systems create an automatic record of every time and date a resident or visitor enters and exits your property.
-So, staff can then review this log whenever they need to shore up property security.
+Today’s most cutting-edge vehicle access systems automatically record every time and date a resident or visitor enters and exits your property.
+Staff can then review this log whenever they need to shore up property security.

 4 types of vehicle access systems